-Yes, traffic is important as it’s the lifeblood of any online platform.
+Yes, traffic is important as any online platform’s lifeblood.
 But, by itself, it will not bring in revenue to your business.
 It also doesn’t guarantee that your followers and visitors will immediately become customers who’ll buy your products or subscribe to your services.

 Here are some ways you can make money blogging: